 - The Endless Frontier Act, a legislative proposal currently in the U.S. Senate (S. 3832) co-authored by Representative Mike Gallagher (WI-8), would make bold investments in science, technology and innovation centers, including Madison.
 (Watch a discussion with the bill’s authors hosted by WARF.
 Find out more: “Endless Frontier Act to revitalize, transform Midwest industries”, WisBusiness.com)

-Within our existing economic impact programs, we are looking to create synergies and extend our strengths while reducing on and off campus barriers to the creation and support of stakeholder growth opportunities.
+Within our existing economic impact programs, we are looking to create synergies and extend our strengths while reducing barriers and inefficiences to accelerate the creation and enable the support of stakeholder growth.

 How can I contribute to this effort or learn more?

 We want to hear from you!
-From university faculty, staff and students to business leaders and community members your contribution is vital and may be solicited.
-Should you have any questions, please do not hesitate to contact our team:
+Your contribution is vital and may be requested as a voice representing our various internal or external stakeholders.
+Should you have any questions or suggestions, please feel free to contact our team.